King Kong Encounter: Summary

-1986 version

 The show began as the tour tram entered the soundstage into a world of New York City where they stopped in front of an apartment building facade.
-Guests watched a breaking news report about Kong's rampage on television monitors located inside of the building's windows showing live coverage of the destruction and it showed footage from ABC News, anchored by Sander Vanocur, of King Kong on the loose in the city.
+Guests watched a breaking news report about Kong's rampage on television monitors located inside of the building's windows showing live coverage of the destruction and it showed a news footage with news anchor Sander Vanocur (replaced in 1990 with WWOR-TV, anchored by Rolland Smith), of King Kong on the loose in the city.
 The giant ape was destroying the city, including throwing two elevated trains off the platforms of the rail track.
-New York City Police Department (NYPD) authorities could do nothing to stop him who was heading towards the Brooklyn Bridge.
+New York City Police Department (NYPD) authorities could do nothing to stop him as he traveled toward the Brooklyn Bridge.

-A news chopper that carried reporter Kelly King (portrayed by Sheree J. Wilson) was circling overhead and covering the story when Kong suddenly swatted at the chopper, causing it to come crashing down from above and exploding only a few feet away from the tram.
-As the tram rounded a corner, it drove out onto the Brooklyn Bridge, putting guests at eye-level with the giant animatronic ape.
-An NYPD helicopter fired upon Kong to protect the tram, but this enraged the beast who then shook the bridge and ripped the suspension bridge cables apart in an attempt to grab the tram.
-Miraculously, guests managed to escape the clutches of Kong as the tram exited the soundstage just in the nick of time.
+A news helicopter that carried reporter Kelly King (portrayed by Sheree J. Wilson, voiced by Tress MacNeille beginning on June 15, 1986) was circling overhead and covering the story, when Kong suddenly swatted at the helicopter, causing it to come crashing down from above and explode only a few feet away from the tram.

-1990 version

-The show began as the tour tram entered the soundstage into a world of New York City where they stopped in front of an apartment building facade.
-Guests watched a breaking news report about Kong's rampage on television monitors located inside of the building's windows showing live coverage of the destruction and it showed footage from WWOR-TV, anchored by Rolland Smith, of King Kong on the loose in the city.
-The giant ape was destroying the city, including throwing two elevated trains off the platforms of the rail track.
-New York City Police Department (NYPD) authorities could do nothing to stop him who was heading towards the Brooklyn Bridge.

-A news chopper that carried reporter Kelly King (dubbed by Tress MacNeille) was circling overhead and covering the story when Kong suddenly swatted at the chopper, causing it to come crashing down from above and exploding only a few feet away from the tram.
 As the tram rounded a corner, it drove out onto the Brooklyn Bridge, putting guests at eye-level with the giant animatronic ape.
 An NYPD helicopter fired upon Kong to protect the tram, but this enraged the beast who then shook the bridge and ripped the suspension bridge cables apart in an attempt to grab the tram.
 Miraculously, guests managed to escape the clutches of Kong as the tram exited the soundstage just in the nick of time.